What are Fields?

 Fields are used to define specific attributes of an object.
-Think of a field like a spreadsheet column.
+You can think of a field like a spreadsheet column.
 You'll want to add a field for each attribute you want to store for your object.

-Add a field by hovering your mouse over a field a field Category (e.g. Text, Number, etc.) and selecting a field type.
+To add a field, hover your mouse over a field Category (e.g. Text, Number, etc.) and select a field type.
 Click here for more on the different field types.

 Field types are grouped like so: